vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 The server function has three parameters: `input`, `output` and `session`.
 The `input` object is a `ReactiveValues` object which stores all UI Input values, which are accessed with `input$inputId`.

 #### Get data
-There are three objects which hold the data necessary to produce table, text, download and plot outputs:
+There are three high-level functions which call query/format/calculation functions to return the data in the format necessary to produce table, text, download and plot outputs:

 1) The `earnings_data` function passes the person-selected dropdown options `input$sex`, `input$work_status` and `input$state` to the `get_b20005_ruca_aggregate_earnings` function to get a query result from the SQLite database.
 That function call is passed to `format_earnings`, which in turn is passed to the `reactive` function to make it a reactive expression.
 Only reactive expressions (and reactive endpoints in the `output` object) are allowed to access the `input` object which is a reactive source.
-You can read more about Shiny's reactivity programming model in this [excellent article](https://shiny.rstudio.com/articles/reactivity-overview.html).
+You can read more about Shiny's "reactive programming model" in this [excellent article](https://shiny.rstudio.com/articles/reactivity-overview.html).
 ```
 earnings_data <- reactive(
   format_earnings(